 Martin Schreier is Professor of Marketing at WU Vienna and since 2018 head of the Department of Marketing and since 2012 head of the Institute for Marketing Management.
 Before joining WU, he has been a tenured faculty member of the marketing department at Bocconi University, Milan (Italy).

 His teaching and research interests are anchored in core topics of marketing, including product and brand management, creativity and new product development, and consumer behavior.
-His recent research revolves around innovative forms of customer-brand interactions along the entire value chain, facilitated by new technologies.
+His recent research revolves around innovative forms of customer-brand interactions along the entire value chain, facilitated by new digital technologies.
 In the area of user-centered ideation and design (e.g., user design, customization, crowdsourcing), for example, he is particularly interested in the potential promises of user-involvement for a firm's new product development efforts and in the broader consequences of customer empowerment strategies on consumer behavior.
-In addition, his current research looks at how new technologies can more broadly reduce alienation from work and consumption, increase our desire for “the archaic” and “the analog,” and co-shape new customer cohorts such as the millennials.
+In addition, his current research looks at how new digital technologies can more broadly reduce alienation from work and consumption, increase our desire for “the archaic” and “the analog,” and co-shape new customer cohorts such as the millennials.